Highlights

 A letter from Claude Pourtout (son of coachbuilder Marcel Pourtout), who supervised the restoration, authenticates the car as a creation of his father's workshops.

-Sold at auction in New York in October 1989, the car was exhibited in two museums in the USA before being bought by the current owner more than 10 years ago.
+Sold at auction in New York in October 1989, the car was exhibited in two museums in the USA before being purchased by the current owner more than 10 years ago.

 Our chassis #800997 was built to be exhibited at the 1948 Paris Salon under the name "Malmaison".
 The vertical grille was designed by Philippe Charbonneaux, who was approved by Delahaye for production from 1946, but was redesigned by the coachbuilder.